Pre-symplectic structures on the space of connections: Canonical structure on

 \section{Canonical structure on \(T^{\ast}{\cal A}\)}

-On the cotangent bundle of any manifold we have the notion of canonical symplectic form, and the standard theory of Hamiltonian mechanics and its symmetry follows from it \cite{MR}.
-Here we apply these standard notions to our infinite dimensional manifold \({\cal A}(M)\) and write up their explicit formulas.
+The cotangent bundle of any manifold is endowed with the canonical symplectic structure and we have the standard theory of Hamiltonian mechanics, \cite{BV, M1, MR}.
+Here we apply these standard techniques of symplectic geometry to our infinite dimensional manifold \({\cal A}(M)\) and give some explicit formulas.